Lucsantosg/CloudLogAnalysis/containers/containers_kube_other_logs.md

 To be able to view and analyse cluster logs in the {{site.data.keyword.loganalysisshort}} service, you must configure your cluster to forward those logs to the {{site.data.keyword.loganalysisshort}} service.
 {:shortdesc}

-## Step 1: Check permissions
+## Step 1: Check permissions for your user ID
 {: step1}

+Your user ID must have the following permissions so you can add a logging configuration to the cluster:

-Only users with an IAM policy for the {{site.data.keyword.containershort}} with permissions to manage clusters can enable this feature.
-Any of the following roles is required: *Administrator*, *Operator*
+* IAM policy for the {{site.data.keyword.containershort}} with **Viewer** permissions.
+* IAM policy for the cluster instance with **Administrator** or **Operator** permissions.

-To check that your user ID has an IAM policy assigned to manage clusters, complete the following steps:
+To check that your user ID has these IAM policies, complete the following steps:

 **Note:** Only the account owner or users with permissions to assign policies can perform this step.